rdLODtools Tutorial 13 – Creating new reduced meshes from LODs

 Step 2.
 Turn off Nanite

 Turn off Nanite for the mesh by right-clicking and selecting “Disable Nanite” from the menu.
+This isn’t necessary if you’re just going straight to extracting, but if you want to check how it looks, you’ll need it LOD based.

 Step 3.
 Create a new LOD with a small Reduction Value